-Between now and when we implement the system redesign, we'll be meeting with local jurisdictions and community partners, as well as attending community events, hosting listening sessions and holding pop-ups so we can share details about the upcoming bus system redesign, teach riders about the new routes, and hear people's feedback.
+We'll be meeting with local jurisdictions and community partners, as well as attending community events, hosting listening sessions and holding pop-ups so we can share details about the bus system redesign, teach riders about the new routes, and hear people's feedback.
+You'll find details here when they are available.

 One Seat Rides